xryliu/qmk_firmware/keyboards/aidansmithdotdev/fine40/readme.md

 Variables needed:

-        #define IDLE_FRAMES 2 <-this variable indicates the total number of frames in your animation, the more you add the bigger the compiled fiel will be
+        #define TTL_FRAMES 2 <-this variable indicates the total number of frames in your animation, the more you add the bigger the compiled fiel will be

-        uint8_t current_idle_frame = 0; <-this variable help draw the frames in sequential order
+        uint8_t current_frame = 0; <-this variable help draw the frames in sequential order

         #define ANIM_FRAME_DURATION 75 <- if you want to run the animation automatically this variable defines how fast in milisecounds the the pictures changes